muhil17/Calculator-program-using-Python/README.md

 2) Calculator 8 operations with n inputs

       This calculator is an advanced one.
 Because here you can perform 8 operations with any number of inputs.
-      For better understanding, comment (lines starting with #) is made in the code.
+      For better understanding, comment (lines starting with #) is attached to the code.

       It will open with "-----Welcome-----  Enter 1 to use multiple operators like (3+5*3/4) or Enter 2 to perform any one operation or Enter 0 to Exit :"
       If you are going to use multiple operators press 1 and enter the inputs with multiple operators as an expression.
 And you will get the output.

       Or if you want to use only one operation press 2.
-Adn select the choice of operation you want to perform.The 8 operations are
+Andper select the choice of operation you want to perform.The 8 operations are
-      1)Addition 2) Subtraction 3)Multiplication 4) Division 5) Modulo 6) Gratest of all numbers 7)Smallest of all numbers 8)Mean of all numbers.
+      1)Addition 2) Subtraction 3)Multiplication 4) Division 5) Modulo 6) Greatest of all numbers 7)Smallest of all numbers 8)Mean of all numbers.

-      Then enter the number of inputs you want to perfrom operation.
+      Then enter the number of inputs you want to perform operation.
 Then enter the values one by one.
 You can add both int and float values.
       If your input is apart from int and float you will get message as "Please enter a valid integer or float value".

       After entering the inputs you will get the answer like "The answer is 27 Thank you for using this calculator..."